Aftermath of the Winter War: In Soviet historiography

-Russian literature
+In Russian historiography

-During the years of perestroika and glasnost, the Soviet historiography began to write new views of its history.
-Rendition of Winter War studies had its breakthrough when the Soviet historian Mikhail Semiryaga wrote an article for the weekly magazine Ogoniok in 1989.
-It was the first time the public read that the Winter War was a real war, not just a conflict, and that the Soviet government had had to deploy a large number of men and amount of matériel.
+During the years of perestroika and glasnost, Soviet historiography began to present new views of historical events.
+The rendition of Winter War studies had its breakthrough when the Soviet historian Mikhail Semiryaga wrote an article for the weekly magazine Ogoniok in 1989.
+It was the first time the Soviet public were able to read about the scope of the Winter War; that it had not been a mere skirmish and the Soviet government had deployed a large number of personnel and materials to the conflict.
 Furthermore, Semiryaga wrote that the Soviets began their troop deployments in the spring of 1939.
-Later he wrote an article in which he revealed that the goal of the Red Army was not just to secure Leningrad, but to conquer the whole of Finland.
+He later wrote an article in which he revealed that the goal of the Red Army was not just to secure Leningrad, but to occupy the whole of Finland.

-In the 1990s and 2000s, especially after the Moscow Archives opened, there have been hundreds of articles considering the Winter War.
+In the 1990s and 2000s, especially after the Moscow Archives opened, there have been hundreds of articles regarding the Winter War.
 However, only dozens of monographs have been published.
-Due to the language barrier, most Russian historians have not exploited Finnish writings and sources.
+Due to the language barrier, most Russian historians have not made use of Finnish writings and sources.

-In the early 1990s there was the beginning of a transition in which old Soviet views were mixed with modern ones.
-The Soviet diplomat and KGB-agent in Helsinki Viktor Vladimirov wrote Kohti talvisotaa in 1995, a book in which he admitted that the Shelling of Mainila was a Soviet provocation, but insisted that the Finns had an assault plan against the Soviet Union; that Finland was under German influence; and that the Winter War was necessary to secure the city of Leningrad.
+In the early 1990s a transition began in which old Soviet views were mixed with modern ones.
+The Soviet diplomat and KGB-agent in Helsinki Viktor Vladimirov wrote Kohti talvisotaa in 1995, a book in which he admitted that the Shelling of Mainila was a Soviet provocation, but insisted that the Finns had an assault plan against the Soviet Union, that Finland was under German influence, and that the Winter War was necessary to secure the city of Leningrad.
 In 1998, a group of Finnish-Russian historians published a book called Zimnyaya voina 1939–1940.
 It was a collection of different historical articles, and the book was published a year earlier in Finnish.

-Due to a general economic upturn in the early 2000s, commercial war literature publishing became popular again.
+Due to a general economic upturn in the early 2000s, commercial war literature became popular again in Russia.
 Pavel Aptekar wrote Tainy finskoi voiny in 2000 and Sovetsko-finskiye voiny in 2004, in which he emphasized the Finnish side and describes the Soviet assault as "immoral".
-In 2003, Pavel Petrov and Viktor Stepakov wrote a 542-page long book called Sovetsko-finlandsjaya voina 1939–1940, in which they negate the myth of a major Nazi-German influence on Finnish foreign policy, and demonstrate that the United Kingdom had a bigger role.
-However, more "traditional" literature has also been published, such as Rozdeniye i krah by Nikolai Baryshnikov and Vladimir Baryshikov in 2000.
-The authors revive Soviet views, and for example are not sure which party started the Shelling of Mainila.
+In 2003, Pavel Petrov and Viktor Stepakov wrote a 542-page long book called Sovetsko-finlandsjaya voina 1939–1940, in which they negate the myth of a major Nazi-German influence on Finnish foreign policy, and demonstrate that the United Kingdom had a larger role.
+However, more conservative literature has also been published, such as Rozdeniye i krah by Nikolai Baryshnikov and Vladimir Baryshikov in 2000, in which the authors revive traditional Soviet views.
+For example, they claim not to be sure which party instigated the Shelling of Mainila.
 The book was also published in Finnish by the Johan Beckman Institute.